winpax/sfsu/README.md

 `sfsu list` is **~30** times faster than `scoop list`

-`sfsu` and `hok` are pretty comperable in all benchmarks. `sfsu` wins the search benchmark but `hok` wins the list benchmark, both by an insignificant margin.
+`sfsu` and `hok` are pretty comperable in all benchmarks. `sfsu` wins the search and info benchmarks but `hok` wins the list benchmark, all by an insignificant margin.

 Done on a *AMD Ryzen 7 2700X @ 4.3GHz* with *16GB* of RAM and 11 scoop buckets listed below